 The Museum of Paper Money provides one of the most innovative ways to glimpse Portugal’s history.
 The museum has copies of each form of paper currency that Portugal has used for the past four hundred years.
 Each bill reveals a wealth of knowledge about Portuguese society when it was printed.
 By going through all of the exhibits, you’ll have a detailed understanding of the role that economics, imperialism, and government policy have played in shaping modern Portugal.

 Go on a Wine Tour

 Porto is the source of Port wine, one of Europe’s sweetest and strongest wines, and the companies that make it are happy to provide a tour of their operations.
 You’ll learn about the history of this famous wine, which originally became popular in the 1700s.
-If you’re a wine lover, these tours are a must-see for wine lovers.
+If you’re a wine lover, these tours are a must-see in Porto.

 Many of the wine caves, where port wine was originally created, are located in Vila Nova de Gaia- a suburb that is technically outside of Porto but within walking distance of the city.
 Tours are available in Portuguese, English, or French, last about half an hour, and end with a free wine tasting.
 We always support free wine as a way to finish off a great day!

 The city of Porto is obsessed with books, and one of the first things you’ll notice during your visit is that every street has a bookshop.
 Rather than visiting them haphazardly, make a concerted effort to see them all in one day, starting at the store that’s closest to you and ending at the famous Livraria Lello e Irmão.
 The latter is widely considered one of the most beautiful bookstores in Europe and a testament to Portuguese architecture and organization.
 During your strolls between stores, you’ll get a chance to feel the local culture of the area, and truly immerse yourself in Portuguese culture.